-There is no material difference between the balance sheet value of inventories and their replacement cost.
-All inventory is subject to a floating charge to secure borrowings of the Company as described in Note 22(b).
+With the exception of engineering stores there is no material difference between the balance sheet value of inventories and their replacement cost.
+The carrying value of engineering store items which are included in raw materials and consumables, and which represent spare parts for the property, plant and equipment which has been impaired (Note 15) has also been impaired.
+All inventory is subject to a floating charge to secure borrowings of the Company as described in Note 23(b).

-18 Trade and other receivables
+19 Trade and other receivables